joggrdocs/.github/profile/README.md

 Joggr empowers developers to take complete control of their documentation.
 Joggr allows engineers to:

-- :rocket: Automatically generating new documentation
-- :arrows_counterclockwise: Keep existing documentation up-to-date with every code change
+- :rocket: Keep existing documentation up-to-date with every code change
-- :mag: Discover documentation by asking a question and getting an answer
+- :arrows_counterclockwise: Create Pull Requests from Joggr & review your documentation like you do code.
 - :woman_technologist: Directly integrated into PRs and your IDE

 Stop wasting time creating, maintaining, and searching for documentation.
 Spend more time coding with Joggr.